Highest and Lowest Turnout

 Republican Candidates and Officials

 Not trying to be partisan here - we get this one a lot.
 Our "People's Republic of Johnson County" reputation as the most Democratic county in Iowa goes back a long time.
 As long ago as 1912 we were the top Iowa county for Woodrow Wilson.
-In 2016, Republican Senator Chuck Grassley won 98 of Iowa's 99 counties.
-Johnson County was the exception.

 Many registered Republicans currently hold non-partisan offices in Johnson County such as city council, school board and township officials.
 A number of statewide and congressional Republican candidates have also won majorities in recent years in Johnson County.